 The design for this remedy was completed in 1996.
 Soil vapor extraction was completed, and approximately 7,500 tons of soil were removed.
 Construction of the groundwater treatment system has been completed, and the system has been operational since August 2001.
 In 2006 the groundwater pump and treat systems discharge point was changed from the Littel Black Creek to the local POTW.
 Biannual groundwater monitoring continues to assure capture of the groundwater.

 A second 5 year review was completed for this site in 2007.
 It found that the remedy in place remains protective of human health and the environment.
 Groundwater cleanup continues.
-The 3rd 5 year reivew is expected to be completed in July 2012.
+The 3rd 5 year reivew was completed in July 2012.
 It also found that the remedy in place remained protective of human health and the environment.
 The next 5 year review will be lead by the State of Michigan and is due in July 2017.